scalableminds/webknossos/README.md

 ## Development installation
 ### Docker
-This is the fastest way to try webKnossos.
+This is only recommended for local testing.
 Docker 17+ and Docker Compose 1.18+ are required.
-This is only recommended for local testing.

 ```bash
 git clone -b master --depth=1 git@github.com:scalableminds/webknossos.git